swagat25/awesome-computer-graphics/README.md

 ### Books
 * [Real-Time Rendering](https://www.amazon.com/Real-Time-Rendering-Fourth-Tomas-Akenine-M%C3%B6ller/dp/1138627003/ref=sr_1_1?s=books&ie=UTF8&qid=1540516813&sr=1-1&dpID=51iw1UWKNhL&preST=_SX218_BO1,204,203,200_QL40_&dpSrc=srch), by Tomas Akenine-Moller, one of the best on high performance graphical applications, very detailed explanations and contains many examples to illustrate its topics.

-* [Ray Tracing in One Weekend](https://www.amazon.com/Ray-Tracing-Weekend-Minibooks-Book-ebook/dp/B01B5AODD8), by Peter Shirley, a book to get you implementing a basic ray tracer in C++, the catch is: this one is very short (about 40 pages), you'll learn the mininum to create a ray tracer to generate amazing images in a very short ammount of time!
+* [Ray Tracing in One Weekend](http://www.realtimerendering.com/raytracing/Ray%20Tracing%20in%20a%20Weekend.pdf), by Peter Shirley, a free book to get you implementing a basic ray tracer in C++, the catch is: this one is very short (about 40 pages), you'll learn the mininum to create a ray tracer to generate amazing images in a very short ammount of time!

 * [Physically Based Rendering: From Theory to Implementation](http://www.pbr-book.org/3ed-2018/contents.html), by Matt Pharr, teaches how to create a ray tracer to render realistic images.
 A thorough explanation of the technique, with as much code the theory behind it, and has a free online version!